Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             ISO-3166 Country Codes and ISO-639 Language Codes in the format <language_code>_<country>, e.g., en_US.
         auth_key: Optional[str] = None
             If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+        timeout: int
+            Timeout for the request (default: 60 seconds)
+        max_retries: int
+            Maximum number of retries (default: 3)
+        backoff_factor: float
+            A backoff factor to apply between attempts after the second try (most errors are resolved immediately by a second try without a delay) (default: 0.1).

         Returns
         -------
         labels: List[DataProperty]